-In May 2004, the District (as host of the North Olympic Peninsula Skills Center), Peninsula College, and the Clallam Business Incubator (a not-for-profit), formed an alliance to own the building known as the Lincoln Center in which the North Olympic Peninsula Skills Center operates.
+In May 2004, the District (as host of the North Olympic Peninsula Skills Center), Peninsula College, and the Clallam Business Incubator (a not-for-profit), formed an alliance to own the building known as the Lincoln Center.
 This alliance was formed under the Washington Condominium Act (RCW 64.34).
 Its purpose was to acquire funding to build and operate the Lincoln Center Complex to support the cooperative programs of the three entities.
+The Clallam

-The Clallam Business Incubator was formally dissolved with the State of Washington in March of 2013 and only the Port Angeles School District and Peninsula College remain as condominium owners.
+Business Incubator was formally dissolved with the State of Washington in March of 2013 and only the Port Angeles School District and Peninsula College remain as condominium owners.
 Under agreement with the various entities involved, Port Angeles School District assumed ownership of the Clallam Business Incubator share of the Lincoln Center building.